-Often discussions around deliverables led to conversations that were too broad to be actionable.
-In response to this we've worked on narrowing the focus of our design deliverables.
-We're doing this by limiting the scope and purpose of each artifact, and clearly identifying what each is and is not intended to specify, versus what each might simply suggest.
+Often, discussions around deliverables led to conversations that were too broad to be actionable.
+In response to this, we've worked on narrowing the focus of our design deliverables.
+We're doing this by limiting the scope and purpose of each artifact, and by clearly identifying what each is and is not intended to specify, versus what each might simply suggest.

 Test designs before committing to them.

 We needed to be able to demo and test designs in a more real context and allow for changes further into the project.
 Diving into prototypes sooner, embracing iteration, and staggering tasks has helped with this.